General Assembly decisions

 General Assembly 2018 made a decision about responsible stewardship of God's creation.

 Assembly decided to commit to reducing our impact on the environment, acknowledging the important role we as Christians play in being stewards of God’s creation.
 Further, Assembly endorsed a list of achievable and measurable actions aimed at reducing our collective impact on the environment.
+Assembly agreed that this expanded list of actions be sent to every congregation, Church schools, and social service agencies with a connection to the Church to report on their progress of implementation.
+Read the full report to Assembly here.

 General Assembly 2016 adopted the “We Say Yes” statement, which includes reference to the Church's beliefs about caring for creation: